gautampratap24/emotion-detection-using-cnn/README.md

 - with all face expression images in the FER2013 Dataset
 - command --> python TranEmotionDetector.py

-## run your emotion detection test file
+## Run your emotion detection test file
 python TestEmotionDetector.py